Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

 publish: yes
 tags: probability simulation lisp

 A computational maths student walked into a bar.
-She had heard a whisper of a rumour of a footnote in a niche textbook that it was possible to estimate the most famous constant in mathematics, π, using nothing but darts, and she was there to test it out.
+She had read a footnote somewhere which claimed that it was possible to estimate π, the most famous constant in mathematics, using nothing but darts.
+And she was there to test this idea out.

 A dartboard in the corner caught her eye.
 She walked over, picked up a few darts, and chucked them at the board.
 She wasn't a talented darts player, and the darts distributed themselves without a noticeable pattern.
 Almost... at random.